Alejogb1/job-board/blog-data/why-isnt-pyomo-returning-a-constrained-result.md

 id: "why-isnt-pyomo-returning-a-constrained-result"
 ---

-Alright, let's tackle this.
-It's not uncommon to run into situations where Pyomo doesn't seem to be respecting the constraints you've defined.
+Alright,  It's not uncommon to run into situations where Pyomo doesn't seem to be respecting the constraints you've defined.
 It can be frustrating, especially when you're expecting a certain outcome.
 I've spent my share of evenings debugging these types of models, so I can definitely speak to some common pitfalls and debugging strategies.

 The core issue often lies in how Pyomo interprets your model, and subsequently, how the underlying solver processes it.
 It’s crucial to understand that Pyomo isn’t a solver itself; rather, it’s a modeling language that communicates with solvers like Gurobi, CPLEX, or others.
 Therefore, the problem may not always be within the Pyomo code directly, but instead it could be an issue with how that model gets translated into a solver-compatible form, or in how the solver interprets and solves the problem.
 Let's delve into the possible reasons, starting with the most prevalent ones I've personally encountered.